- When is my application due? May I submit it past the deadline? Where can I access the application? What other materials are due?

 A. The graduate application deadline for September admission is December 15.
 If you are applying to the LGO prgoram via AeroAstro, your application is due December 1.
 Late applications will not be accepted, nor will late application materials.
 You must complete your graduate admissions application online using GradApply.
 Please note that once you create a login and password for your electronic application, it must be completed for that admissions cycle - it will not be accessible during subsequent cycles (e.g. If you start your application in September 2016, it would only be usable for the Fall 2017 application cycle, not the Fall 2018 cycle).

 All supplemental materials, such as transcripts, test scores, and recommendations must also be received by December 15 - application material will not be accepted beyond that date, and our committee is not obligated to review incomplete applications.
 To find out exactly what is needed to apply, please visit our Graduate Admissions Checklist.
 Please be sure that your recommenders are aware of this hard deadline.
 If you cannot get your materials in by this date, you are not eligible to apply.
 We do not make exceptions to this deadline.
-We also do not allow students to upload/submit material beyond what is required such as CVs, degree certificates, extra recommendations, transcripts, etc.
+We also do not allow students to upload/submit material beyond what is required such as CVs, degree certificates, extra recommendations, publications, etc.

 A. No. There is no paper version of our application available.
 Our system for reviewing applications is completely online, so we must receive all application materials electronically using our electronic application and recommendation service.

 A. Yes.
 Please visit MIT's graduate fee waiver application site for more information.
 They are granted on a case by case basis.